NVSD Kindergarten Orientation presentation is located here https://vimeo.com/471846284

 3. What does the first week of September look like?
 What is the gradual

-have a gradual entry to help support their transition into formal schooling
+have a gradual entry of over 5 days to help support their transition into formal schooling

 easier.
 Each child will alternate their times and come in the morning and